Back

 The Walton community group visit the RHS Herbarium at RHS Wisley

-After meeting regularly for six months to share stories, visit gardens and create artwork, the groups’ work is being showcased in two public exhibitions.
-Each one highlights the profound impact of plants and gardens on mental and physical wellbeing.
+After meeting regularly for six months to share stories, visit gardens and create artwork, the groups’ work was showcased in two public exhibitions.
+Each one highlighted the profound impact of plants and gardens on mental and physical wellbeing.

 “Both displays are a celebration of nature’s enduring ability to heal and inspire,” says Fiona Davison, RHS Head of Libraries and Exhibitions.